• Brain atlas sensitivity

 will be created in the current folder.

-In the autopilot mode, mcx uses a built-in huristic algorithm to determine the
+In the autopilot mode, MCX uses a built-in heuristic algorithm to determine the

 thread and block sizes.
 The goal is to launch as many threads as possible to keep